MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 ## Purge performance

 Only one purge request can be executed on the cluster, at any given time.
-All other requests are queued in "Scheduled" state.
+All other requests are queued in `Scheduled` state.
 Monitor the purge request queue size, and keep within adequate limits to match the requirements applicable for your data.

 To reduce purge execution time: